 Problem Possible Cause Display shows "MOTOR OVERLOAD" message.
 The thermal overload on the fan motor, load motor, unload motor or an auxiliary motor has opened indicating an overloaded motor.
 (The overloads must be manually reset).
-Display shows "BURNER 1 OR 2 VAPOR HIGH TEMPERATURE" message.
+Display shows "VAPOR HIGH TEMPERATURE" message.
 The LP gas vapor temperature sensor located in the gas train downstream from the vaporizor has opened, indicating that the vaporizer is running too hot and must be readjusted.
 (This control is a 200°F limit which automatically resets when it cools).
-Display shows "BURNER 1 OR 2 WARNING FLAME NOT DETECTED" message.
+Display shows "LOSS OF FLAME" message.
 The flame sensor has failed to detect a burner flame, indicating that the burner has failed to light, there is a problem with the flame sensing circuitry or the dryer is not getting burner fuel.
-Display shows "FAN 1 OR 2 HOUSING HIGH TEMPERATURE" message.
-The temperature high limit located on the fan/burner housing has opened, indicating an over temperature condition has occurred towards the rear of the fan/heater housing.
+Display shows " HOUSING HIGH TEMPERATURE " message.
+The temperature high limit located ontop of the fan/burner housing has opened, indicating an over temperature condition has occurred towards the rear of the fan/heater housing.
 (This control is a 200°F limit control that must be manually reset).
-Display shows "GRAIN DISCHARGE WARNING" message.
+Display shows "GRAIN DISCHARGE " message.
 The cover on the grain discharge box has opened, indicating that grain is backing up into the discharge box.
-Display shows "LEFT AND RIGHT FIXED GRAIN HIGH TEMPERATURE" message.
+Display shows " F IXED GRAIN HIGH TEMPERATURE " message.
 An over temperature condition has occurred inside the right or left side grain column.
 (This control is a 210°F limit which automatically resets when it cools).
 Display shows "OUT OF GRAIN" message.
-Display shows "OUT OF GRAIN-UNLOAD CLEANOUT" message.
 The dryer has run low on grain, and the out of grain timer has timed out shutting the dryer down.
-The unload auger will then clean out the dryer, if the unload switch is on during continuous flow operation.
+The unload auger will then clean out the dryer.
 Check the out of grain timer setting, and if necessary adjust.
 Also, before restarting, inspect load equipment for possible damage or adjustment.
-Display shows "PLENUM 1 OR 2 HIGH TEMPERATURE" message.
+Display shows "PLENUM HIGH TEMPERATURE" message.
 An over temperature condition has occurred inside the dryer plenum.
 (This control is a 300°F limit which automatically resets when it cools).
-Display shows "AUXILIARY SAFETY SHUTDOWN" message.
+Display shows " ERROR 10 ' message.
 A shutdown has occurred due to a user installed safety feature.
-This circuit is located between J5-9 and J1-20 terminals on the input/output board.
-Display shows "BURNER 1 OR 2 SHUTDOWN LOSS OF AIRFLOW" message.
+This circuit is located between J1-8 and J1-17 terminals on the input/output board.
+Display shows " LOSS OF AIRFLOW" message.
 The air switch contacts have opened, indicating insufficient airflow for burner to operate.
-Display shows "FAN 1 OR 2 FAILURE-NO AIRFLOW" message.
-The air switch contacts have opened, indicating the fan may not be turning.
-The air switch may need adjustment.
-Display shows "FAN 1 OR 2 CANNOT START-CHECK AIR SWITCH" message.
+Display shows " AIR " message.
 The air switch contacts have closed prior to the fan starting, indicating a freewheeling blade or improper setting of air switch.